AppFair/appfair.github.io/index.md

 All apps distributed through a fair-ground such as the App Fair must include the HEAD of the `Fair` library as their initial dependency.
 This ensures that all integrated apps are always up-to-date with respect to feature improvements, bug fixes, and security enhancements that may be made to the container environment.
-This requirement is enforced during the `integrate-release` stage.
+This requirement is enforced during the reproduction and validation stages.

 ## fairtool